seaside1/omatic/README.md

 ```

 ## Measured Energy vs Estimated Energy
 The binding can estimate the energy used by the state machine.
-This is a estimation that can be improved.
+This is an estimation that can be improved.
 Basically it will
-take all recieved power values, calculate and average and use that in combination with the duration to estimate energy consumption.
+take all received power values, calculate and average and use that in combination with the duration to estimate energy consumption.
 The other option is to use Measured Energy, which works in the same way as power.
 You send the energy input to the channel "Energy Input"
 the binding will take the last recieved value as a starting energy when the state machine is started, it will then check when the state machine
-is finished what the consumption is and take the difference between the two.
+is finished what the consumption is and takes the difference between the two.

 ## Roadmap